anamj/MNIST/README.md

     ├── visualization              # Folder with general visualization functions and metrics │   │
     │   ├── metrics.py
+    │   ├── data_plots.py
     │
-    └── main.py                    # Main script where experiments are launched from
+    ├── .gitignore                 # For ignoring pycache during commits ├── main_explore_data.py       # Main script for exploring the data ├── main.py                    # Main script where experiments are launched from └── README.md                  # This file